-A community based participatory research project designed to address obesity and chronic disease risk factors in elementary school children within the Hualapai Nation.
-A diverse community wellness team or task force representing the school, tribal administration, the court system, tribal enterprises and the health department, advise and consult with community lay health educators who worked with the school to implement the School Health Index, designed and implemented a formative assessment of local barriers to youth wellness, and designed and are implementing a school-based and family outreach physical activity intervention.
+A community-based participatory research project designed to address obesity and chronic disease risk factors in elementary school children within the Hualapai Nation.
+A diverse community wellness team or task force representing the school, tribal administration, the court system, tribal enterprises, and the health department, advises and consults with community lay health educators who worked with the school to implement the School Health Index, designed and implemented a formative assessment of local barriers to youth wellness, and designed and are implementing a school-based and family outreach physical activity intervention.

 Prevention and Control of Diabetes